 A sub-assembly shall be supported 0,25 m above the reflecting plane by vibration-isolating elements.
-If a hemispherical measurement surface is used with a radius less than 1 m (e.g., 0,5 m) the sub-assembly test height shall be reduced to 0,125 m.
 The supports shall not interfere with the propagation of airborne sound.

 5.2 Input voltage and frequency

 The equipment shall be operated at its nominal rated voltage and the rated power line frequency.